 - A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
 Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
-42:1170; and - Observed that each employee completed one hour of ethics training during the calendar year as required by R.S.
-42:1170. - ii.
+42:1170; and ii.
 Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

-No changes to the District's ethics policy was noted during the fiscal period.
+Not applicable as the District did not change their ethics policy during the fiscal period.